Estimate Time7 min

 Deciding to invest through a robo advisor or target date fund can be tricky.
 The right investment strategy for you will depend on your personal financial situation, risk tolerance, and how involved you want to be when investing.

 Both robos and TDFs can rebalance your portfolio and change the assets you're invested in as time moves forward.
 A robo advisor also usually allows more personalization to your specific situation, like the ability to change your investment time horizon, if needed.
 One drawback is that certain retirement accounts, like 401(k)s, may not allow you to invest through a robo advisor.
-Some robo advisors even allow you to shift your strategy over time, like Fidelity Go through its Smart Shift feature.
+Some robo advisors even allow you to switch to a new strategy any time you want to.
+With Fidelity Go's Smart Shift feature, Fidelity does it for you automatically if your goal changes or as your target date approaches.
 On the other hand, TDFs are focused on a specific goal, like saving for retirement or education.
 The strategy of a specific TDF is focused on a specific anticipated year you'll need that money.
 If you're looking for an investment option that could take work off your plate, it's smart to consider both TDF and robo advisors with your time horizon, investing goals, and risk tolerance in mind.

 More to explore